jesse-ai/docs/docs/notifications.md

 To receive Telegram notifications you need:

 -   A Telegram bot
--   The ID of your Telegram account that wishes to receive the notifications
+-   The ID of the Telegram account that wishes to receive the notifications

 ### Creating a bot